jftamariz/pySelenium/README.md

 	*  Allure 2.13+

 	Optional
-	*  Chromedriver - this repo includes a Chromedriver executable under  the /driver filter.
+	*  [Chromedriver] (https://chromedriver.chromium.org/downloads) - this repo includes a Chromedriver executable under  the /driver folder.
 Feel free to download a different version.
-	*  Gheckodriver - this repo includes a Firefox-Geckodriver executable under the /driver filter.
+	*  [Gheckodriver] (https://github.com/mozilla/geckodriver/releases) - this repo includes a Firefox-Geckodriver executable under the /driver folder.
 Feel free to download a different version.

   _Note:  These browser driver executables may need updated access mode_
   ```